SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

    change how memories are generated, including the logic for choosing between vector/file and workflow/LLM-call methods.
 2. **`Middleware/services/memory_service.py`**: The core of **memory retrieval**.
-Modify this file to change how memories are read from `.jsonl` files or retrieved from the vector database.
+Modify this file to change how memories are read from `.json` files or retrieved from the vector database.
 3. **`Middleware/utilities/vector_db_utils.py`**: The **database abstraction layer**.
 This contains all logic for interacting with the discussion-specific SQLite databases, including table creation, data insertion, FTS5 search query construction, and term sanitization.